- Twin sharing accommodation at 3-star category hotel with Breakfast plan in Kathmandu

 Call Us+977 9843688010

-Everest High Passes Trek is different because it takes you to the high passes of 5000 m plus, such as the Chola, the Renjo La, and the Kang Ma La where you will be at the core of adventure as well as you will see all the things, including the hidden natural beauties that many trekkers have not seen.
-These passes are the amphitheaters from where you will see the breath-taking view of mountains, the stunning view of glaciers, the level of the beauty that you have never expected in your life although the trekking trail is tiring and challenging, yet the birds-eye view keeps your eyes opening till you descend from these passes.
+Everest Three Pass Trek also is known as High Passes Trek is different because it takes you to the high passes of 5000 m plus, such as the Chola, the Renjo La, and the Kang Ma La where you will be at the core of adventure as well as you will see all the things, including the hidden natural beauties that many trekkers have not seen.
+These passes are the amphitheaters from where you will see the breath-taking view of mountains, the stunning view of glaciers, the level of beauty that you have never expected in your life although the trekking trail is tiring and challenging, yet the birds-eye view keeps your eyes opening till you descend from these passes.

 Everest High Passes is off the beaten because only a few have trekked in it because of the iconic mountains because of the memory it creates because of the new experience because of the trekking trail that is less traveled because of the tons of beautiful landscapes because of the superlative of the best trek because of the natural challenges because of the walk on the glaciers and by the lakes.

 Everest High Passes Trek is magical because it shows you the panoramic view of mountains that spreads in front of your eyes, to name a few, such as Everest, Lhotse, Nuptse, Thamserku, Ama Dablam, Lhotse Shar, Makalu, Baruntse, and others that cannot be seen from other parts.

 The mountains are the signatures of the Everest High Passes Trek.
 This trek gives a different experience, and if you want to amass a huge trekking experience, there is nothing better than the Everest Three High Passes Trek.

 According to our experience, Altitude Mountain sickness can occur above 2,500 meters.
 Symptoms may include headaches, vomiting, tiredness, trouble sleeping, and dizziness.
 The remedies are